just1inmany/CS-230-Group-4/README.md

         4. Keep Average request response under 2 days
             - Maintain an average 100 support request to 1 support technician ratio
             - Implement a customer service software
-            - Use and implement shortcuts when responding to emails, categorize and prioritize the emails you receive.
+            - Use and shortcuts when responding to emails, categorize and prioritize the emails you receive.
 **F. Slogan** Possible Slogans:
 "A smart man has a saef (smart?) home" ...
 "Bringing security and convenience to your home" ...
 "SaefHoam: An allegiance to convenience"